TRAPPIST-1g

-The second most distant known planet in its system, TRAPPIST-1g is a planet larger than Earth yet less dense, meaning it likely hosts some form of water.
+The second-most-distant-known planet in its system, TRAPPIST-1g is a planet somewhat larger than Earth and with a similar density, meaning it is likely a rocky planet.

 Physical characteristics

 Mass, radius, and temperature

-TRAPPIST-1g has roughly 115% the mass and radius of Earth, though its density is only 4.186 g/cm3, about 76% of Earth's.
+TRAPPIST-1g has a radius of 1.129 Earth radius and a mass of 1.321 Earth mass, with a density only slightly less than Earth's, though initial estimates suggested its density was only 4.186 g/cm3, about 76% of Earth's.
 Based on mass-radius calculations and its distant location relative to its host star (0.047 AU) and the fact that the planet only receives 25.2% of the stellar flux that Earth does, the planet is likely covered by a thick ice envelope if an atmosphere does not exist.

 Atmosphere

 TRAPPIST-1g could have a global water ocean or an exceptionally thick steam atmosphere.
 According to a simulation of magma ocean-atmosphere interaction, TRAPPIST-1g is likely to retain a large fraction of primordial steam atmosphere during the initial stages of evolution, and therefore today is likely to possess a thick ocean covered by atmosphere containing hundreds of bars of abiotic oxygen.